akeneo/pim-helpcenter/content/md/products-super-power/manage-your-views.md

 To create your first view:
 1. Click on the "..." nearby the view selector menu
 ![Create a view](../img/Products_CreateView.png)
-1. Select `Create view` in the dropdown.
+1. Select `Create view` in the dropdown menu.
 A window will appear.
 1. Enter a name for your view
-1. Select `public view` if you want to share this view with all other users.
+1. Select `public view` if you want to share this view with every user.
 If it's not selected, the view is private.
 1. Click on `Save` to record your view

 This view will now be available under the Views dropdown menu.